RavinduLa/nebulon-frontend/README.md

 - [Backend Dependency](#backend-dependency)

 ## Introduction
-This instructions will guide you through the steps to successfully clone and run the frontend application for nebulon.
+This instructions will guide you through the steps to successfully clone and run the frontend application for Nebulon.

 ## Features